chaseporter/tabgen/README.md

 Build C++ executables to be run on when clicking FFT button in EditRecordingActivity.

+Would like to be able to pause and resume recordings. currently only have ability to stop and play from the beginning.
+Would like to be able to rename files
 For file organization would like an option to start new projects where all recordings belonging to a certain project would exist.

 ## Wish List ##